Comoros Country Summary

 There are no international sanctions currently in force against this country

-The IMF report emphasizes the importance of implementing the recently adopted anti-corruption law, which enhances asset declaration frameworks and empowers the Anti-Corruption Chamber (ACC) to enforce compliance.
-While the law improves transparency by allowing citizens access to asset declarations, challenges remain due to restrictions on publication without consent.
-Additionally, ongoing reforms include the establishment of an online tender management system for public contracts and an assessment of the Central Bank of Comoros, which aims to improve transparency and operational capacity.
+The IMF report emphasizes the need for the authorities to implement the recently adopted anti-corruption law, which enhances asset declaration frameworks and empowers the Anti-Corruption Chamber (ACC) to enforce compliance.
+While the law improves transparency by allowing public access to asset declarations, challenges remain due to restrictions on publishing this information.
+Additionally, ongoing reforms include the establishment of an online tender management system for public contracts and an assessment of the anti-money laundering frameworks, alongside efforts to strengthen the Central Bank of Comoros' operations and autonomy.

 Economy